cosmos/ibc-rs/README.md

 See the [ibc](crates/ibc) crate's README.md for more detailed information on the `ibc` crate.

-## Requirements

-The crates in this project require the latest stable version of Rust: `1.60.0`.

 ## Contributing

 IBC is specified in English in the [cosmos/ibc repo][ibc].
 Any